 Seventh Generation – made from 55% recycled plastic

-HippoSak – made from from plant based (sugar cane) materials
+HippoSak – made from plant-based (sugar cane) materials

 Hefty – made from 65% recycled plastic